marcus1337/NEAT/README.md

 #### evolve()
 Performs various genetic algorithms to transform the current set of neural networks to a new generation of networks.
 Some, or all networks may be modified after this function is run.
 How the new networks appear depends largely on the fitness values.

+### Innovator.h
+Provides unique IDs for genomes and nodes.

+### Mutate.h
+Randomly modifies a network.
+Possible mutations are:
+a) enable/disable a genome
+b) change weight of a genome
+c) create a new genome
+d) replace a genome by 1 new node connected by 2 new genomes

+### NEAT.h
+Stores a neural network, and an array having extra copies of all genomes.

+### Utils.h
+Various static helper functions, used by most other files.

 ## Data

 ### Genome.h